canmogol/design-patterns/src/test/java/com/fererlab/pattern/README.md

 two position switch, or a variety of dimmer switches.

-### Builder

-The Builder pattern separates the construction of a complex object from its representation so that the same construction process can create different representations.

-This pattern is used by fast food restaurants to construct children's meals.
-Children's meals typically consist of a main item, a side item, a drink, and a toy (e.g., a hamburger, fries, Coke, and toy dinosaur).
-Note that there can be variation in the content of the children's meal, but the construction process is the same.
-Whether a customer orders a hamburger, cheeseburger, or chicken, the process is the same.
-The employee at the counter directs the crew to assemble a main item, side item, and toy.
-These items are then placed in a bag.
-The drink is placed in a cup and remains outside of the bag.
-This same process is used at competing restaurants.

-### Chain of Responsibility

-The Chain of Responsibility pattern avoids coupling the sender of a request to the receiver by giving more than one object a chance to handle the request.
-ATM use the Chain of Responsibility in money giving mechanism.

-### Command

-The Command pattern allows requests to be encapsulated as objects, thereby allowing clients to be parameterized with different requests.

-The "check" at a diner is an example of a Command pattern.
-The waiter or waitress takes an order or command from a customer and encapsulates that order by writing it on the check.
-The order is then queued for a short order cook.
-Note that the pad of "checks" used by each waiter is not dependent on the menu, and therefore they can support commands to cook many different items.

 ### Composite

 The Composite composes objects into tree structures and lets clients